Criminal Law and Policy

 Best Practices for Justice Seminar: Advocates Working to Improve the Criminal Justice System

-Seminar - 2 hours.
+Seminar — 2 units.
 The Criminal Justice System continues to evolve as perceptions regarding judges, law enforcement officers and criminal attorneys (both prosecution and defense) change.
 This class will analyze how our sense of justice is formed and what it looks like in the actual practice of criminal law.
 The class will discuss the legal standards for arrest, charging, and conviction along with the ethical conduct required of prosecutors and defense attorneys.

-Aoki Conviction and Sentence Integrity Practicum
+Conviction and Sentence Integrity Practicum

 Introduction to Criminal Litigation

+Skills — 2 units.
 This course utilizes experiential learning techniques to teach advocacy skills during the life of a criminal case and simulates critical stages of the proceedings by conducting mock hearings throughout the semester.

 Recommended Co-requisite: Law 219 Evidence and Law 227A Criminal Procedure.